Wolf3s/xbmc4xbox-python/python/Doc/tutorial/whatnow.rst

 More Python resources:

-* https://www.python.org:  The major Python Web site.
+* http://www.python.org:  The major Python Web site.
 It contains code, documentation, and pointers to Python-related pages around the Web.
 This Web site is mirrored in various places around the world, such as Europe, Japan, and Australia; a mirror may be faster than the main site, depending on your geographical location.

-* https://docs.python.org:  Fast access to Python's  documentation.
+* http://docs.python.org:  Fast access to Python's  documentation.

-* https://pypi.org: The Python Package Index, previously also nicknamed the Cheese Shop, is an index of user-created Python modules that are available for download.
+* http://pypi.python.org: The Python Package Index, previously also nicknamed the Cheese Shop, is an index of user-created Python modules that are available for download.
 Once you begin releasing code, you can register it here so that others can find it.

-* https://code.activestate.com/recipes/langs/python/: The Python Cookbook is a sizable collection of code examples, larger modules, and useful scripts.
+* http://aspn.activestate.com/ASPN/Python/Cookbook/: The Python Cookbook is a sizable collection of code examples, larger modules, and useful scripts.
   Particularly notable contributions are collected in a book also titled Python Cookbook (O'Reilly & Associates, ISBN 0-596-00797-3.)

+* http://scipy.org: The Scientific Python project includes modules for fast array computations and manipulations plus a host of packages for such things as linear algebra, Fourier transforms, non-linear solvers, random number distributions, statistical analysis and the like.

 For Python-related questions and problem reports, you can post to the newsgroup :newsgroup:`comp.lang.python`, or send them to the mailing list at